Gal Oya National Park and Senanayake Samudraya (ගල්ඔය ජාතික වනෝද්යානය)

 • Gal Oya Valley South-West Sanctuary (Managed Nature Reserve)

-Together these reserves and the national park cover approx 63,000 ha of land.
-The park and the three sanctuaries was established by the Gal Oya Development board on 12 February 1954 and subsequently handed over to the Department of Wild life conservation in 1965.
-There is also a proposal to connect this area with the Maduru Oya National park through the Nilgala jungle corridor (10,360ha). for elephants to freely move form one jungle to another.
+Together these reserves and the national park cover approximately 63,000 ha of land.
+The park and the three sanctuaries were established by the Gal Oya Development Board on 12 February 1954 and subsequently handed over to the Department of Wildlife Conservation in 1965.
+There is also a proposal to connect this area with the Maduru Oya National Park through the Nilgala jungle corridor (10,360ha). for elephants to freely move from one jungle to another.

 Due to the richness of this wetland, the park is a natural habitat for a wide range of fauna and flora consisting of dry mixed vegetation including savannah grass and an extensive green cover.
-About 45% of the vegetation is evergreen forest, 33% savanna, 9% grassland, 2% cheina cultivations and the balance is water bodies dominated by Senanayake Samudraya.
-A host of medicinal shrubs and trees such as Aralu, Bulu, Nelli can be readily found in the Nilgala area, while a number of locally known trees such as Vevarana, Halmilla, Veera, Palu, Ebony and Mahogany are found in great numbers.
+About 45% of the vegetation is evergreen forest, 33% savanna, 9% grassland, 2% chena cultivations and the balance is water bodies dominated by Senanayake Samudraya.
+A host of medicinal shrubs and trees such as Aralu, Bulu, and Nelli can be readily found in the Nilgala area, while several locally known trees such as Vevarana, Halmilla, Veera, Palu, Ebony and Mahogany are found in great numbers.

 The park with its thick green canopy is a haven for species of birds and nearer to the Samudraya even migratory birds such as Painted Storks, Pelicans, Cormorants and Teals could be seen.
-A host of local birds such as the Grey Dove, Malabar Horn Bill and Grey Horn Bill, Koel and a number of water birds are found in this jungle habitat.
+A host of local birds such as the Grey Dove, Malabar Horn Bill and Grey Horn Bill, Koel and several water birds are found in this jungle habitat.

-In addition to elephants, the park is home to leopards, bear, spotted deer, sambur, wild boar etc. Among other fauna are several species of monkeys, Porcupine, a number of fish species, reptiles and four species of butterflies such as the Crimson rose and Glassy Tiger have been recorded.
+In addition to elephants, the park is home to leopards, bears, spotted deer, sambur, wild boar etc. Among other fauna are several species of monkeys, Porcupine, several fish species, reptiles and four species of butterflies such as the Crimson rose and Glassy Tiger have been recorded.

 Gal Oya is a valley, which has given refuge to several kings in the ancient past.
-In the 2 nd century BC, king Tissa sought refuge at the Digavapi, a place Lord Buddha has visited in his third visit to Sri Lanka.
+In the 2nd century BCE, King Tissa sought refuge at the Digavapi, a place Lord Buddha visited on his third visit to Sri Lanka.
 The Digavapi Dagoba, built in the 2nd century BC to mark the spot where the Lord Buddha sat on his last visit to Sri Lanka, attracts thousands of pilgrims even today.
-Again in the 13 th century, King Buwenekabahu sought refuge on the summit of Govindahela.
+Again in the 13th century, King Buwenekabahu sought refuge on the summit of Govindahela.
 This is the tallest peak (573 m) in the area and lies just outside the protected land.
-The self-proclaimed King Dore Swamy sought refuge at at Nilgala in the 19th century.
+The self-proclaimed King Dore Swamy sought refuge at Nilgala in the 19th century.
 Henebedde Cave near Vadinagala has a drip ledge and contains a Brahmin inscription.
-Near the cave are a moonstone , guard stone and balustrade stone.
-Ruins of an ancient structure are close by.
+Near the cave are a moonstone, guard stone and balustrade stone.
+The ruins of an ancient structure are close by.

 Entrance Fees for Gal Oya National Park